 Extended due date for electronic filers.
-If you file your 2008 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to March 31, 2009.
+If you file your 2010 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to March 31, 2011.
 For information on how to file electronically, see Online filing of Forms W-2 and W-3 below and Electronic reporting on page 3.

 Form 944.
-Use the "944" checkbox in box b of Form W-3 if you filed Form 944, Employer's ANNUAL Federal Tax

-Return.
-Also use the "944" checkbox if you filed Forma 944(SP), the Spanish version of Form 944.
+Use the "944" checkbox in box b of Form W-3 if you filed Form 944, Employer's ANNUAL Federal Tax Return.
+Also use the "944" checkbox if you filed Formulario 944(SP), the Spanish version of Form 944.

 Nonqualified deferred compensation plans.
-Section 409A, added by the American Jobs Creation Act of 2004, provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all taxable years are currently includible in gross income unless certain requirements are satisfied.
+Section 409A provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all taxable years are includible in gross income unless certain requirements are satisfied.
 See Nonqualified deferred compensation plans on page 6.

 Online filing of Forms W-2 and W-3.
-You may file Forms W-2 and W-3 electronically by visiting SSA's website at www.socialsecurity.gov/employer, and selecting "Business Services Online (BSO)."
-Once registered, you can upload electronic wage files or use SSA's "Create Forms W-2 Online" to send electronic information to Social Security.
-This option allows you to create "fill-in" versions of Forms W-2 for filing with the SSA and to print out copies of the forms for filing with state or local governments, distribution to your employees, and for your records.
-Form W-3 will be created for you based on your Forms W-2.
+You may file Forms W-2 and W-3 electronically by visiting the SSA's website at www. socialsecurity.gov/employer, and selecting "Business Services Online (BSO)."
+Once registered, you can upload electronic wage files or use the SSA's "Create Forms W-2 Online" to send electronic information to Social Security.
+W-2 Online allows you to create "fill-in" versions of Forms W-2 to file with the SSA and to print copies of the forms to file with state or local governments, distribute to your employees, and keep for your records.
+Form W-3 will be figured for you based on your Forms W-2, excluding state and local totals.
 For more information, see Online wage reporting below.